MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/resultsschema-v2/element-multiplepdpcontextpolicies.md

 ---
-Description: Contains any errors from processing the MultiplePDPContextPolicies element from the last provisioning attempt.
+description: Contains any errors from processing the MultiplePDPContextPolicies element from the last provisioning attempt.
 Search.Product: eADQiWindows 10XVcnh
 title: MultiplePDPContextPolicies
 ms.assetid: c6a17067-5f76-41bd-8df5-39ca71cab5b9